-According to a research1 conducted by Capgemini Consulting and The MIT Center for Digital Business, businesses today form committees at firm-level to govern digital transformation.
-Though steering committees are a common structure, innovation committees enable organizations to stay ahead of dynamic business practices and digital technologies.
+According to research* conducted by Capgemini Consulting and The MIT Center for Digital Business, businesses today form committees at the firm-level to govern digital transformation.
+Though steering committees are a typical structure, innovation committees enable organizations to stay ahead of dynamic business practices and digital technologies.

 Innovation committees are structured around emerging technology.
 They help to identify business opportunities enabled by technology and adapt to varying customer or employee behavior.

-Being the CIO, ensure that the operating model of your organization is capable of sustaining through the age of digital disruption.
-The new operating model should allow sourcing alternatives and leverage emerging technologies to fulfil business needs and stakeholder expectations.
-Addressing customer preferences and needs in every activity; right across the demand-supply chain, is key here.
+Being the CIO, ensure that your organization’s operating model can sustain through the age of digital disruption.
+The new operating model should allow sourcing alternatives and leverage emerging technologies to fulfill business needs and stakeholder expectations.
+Addressing customer preferences and needs in every activity, right across the demand-supply chain, is vital here.

 IT is a vital component of a world that is driven by digital.
 Businesses expect the IT organization to understand their complex requirements and be more far more responsive and agile.
-Not only should the IT organization constantly support the current portfolio of systems, but also turn more innovative and agile to support ongoing digital initiatives.
+The IT organization should constantly support the current portfolio of systems and turn more innovative and agile to support ongoing digital initiatives.

 IT should accelerate the pace at which it delivers new capabilities to the business.

 CIOs assess the short and long-term needs based on the digital strategy.
-They even perform a gap analysis to ascertain skills required to create a comprehensive talent sourcing as well as development plan.
+They even perform a gap analysis to ascertain the skills required to create a comprehensive talent sourcing and a development plan.

-A CIO can strategize on pursuing acquisitions of small companies to leverage on the technical skills of their resources.
-Alternatively, they can use the center of excellence or digital acceleration team to optimally use the scarce resources available across the enterprise.
+A CIO can strategize on pursuing acquisitions of small companies to leverage their resources’ technical skills.
+Alternatively, they can use the center of excellence or digital acceleration team to use the scarce resources available across the enterprise optimally.

-Different LOBs have their own incentives that encourage digital transformation.
+Different LOBs have incentives that encourage digital transformation.
 Revenue growth can be one of the incentives here.
-CIOs should unify their lines of business (LOBs) with key performance indicators (KPIs) and desired business outcomes.
+CIOs should unify their business lines (LOBs) with key performance indicators (KPIs) and desired business outcomes.
 As they do so to deliver a seamless digital customer experience, business transformation boosts productivity, efficiency, and growth.

-Besides, you can seek advice of a trusted advisor, service provider, or partner to create a data-driven system, while analyzing incremental alterations that produce higher-quality results.
+Besides, you can seek the advice of a trusted advisor, service provider, or partner to create a data-driven system while analyzing incremental alterations that produce higher-quality results.

-Digital transformation initiatives call for building a set of new IT capabilities and advancing existing capabilities to a higher level of importance.
+Digital transformation initiatives call for building new IT capabilities and advancing existing capabilities to a higher level of importance.
 In the digital world, you need to focus on systems of engagement, employee and customer-facing systems.

 CIOs upgrade or establish a research and development (R&D) function or innovation lab.
 The objective is to provide an environment where business users, IT, and external customers can discover and refine new digital solutions.
 Organizations today have an R&D function within IT and the business, or within IT.